Review 697: Ahsoka

 Unlike most Disney/Star Wars films and shows, Ahsoka doesn’t simply supply the show’s narrative in a way that relies wholly on age old Star Wars clichés, but explores the path of that leads Ahsoka and her apprentice Sabine Wren (Natasha Liu Bordizzo) to encounter Thrawn.

 Ahsoka has two qualities that I feel have been sorely from Disney/Star Wars output.
 A solidly, engaging, high stakes story and an unique and imaginative visual twist on George Lucas's world as well as this little sub-corner collectively known as the "Mandoverse".
 Of course, the initial premise of the first four or so episodes being a Battle of the Heroes and Villains to recover a map that will show a location of importance where a long lost character is doesn’t sound particularly inspiring and brings to mind the tedious The Force Awakens which centred on trying to put together a map to find Luke Skywalker.
 However, in this case it seems that Dave Filoni drew heavy inspiration from The Hand of Thrawn duology of novels which followed a similar premise.
 Besides, this amount to more of a means to end so we could get to weird and wonderful.
+It also sets up an itriguing moral dilemma for both Ahsoka and Sabine because the starmap provides them a way to find Ezra and bring him home but at the same time they risk giving Thrawn the means to return.
+Ahsoka's unweilding Jedi like commitment to the greater good conflicts with Sabine's desire to bring Ezra home.
+The downside is that while there are plenty of arguments to be made about whether it's better to destroy the map than let it fall into the wrong hands

 When Ahsoka is firing on all cylinders, it builds on Dave Filoni's willingness the strangest corners of the Star Wars Galaxy.
 Ahsoka only offers a tantalising glimpse at this other other Glaxay, maybe another episode or two would've helped to flesh out the characters motives and build this world.